Yages/wow-classic-macros/README.md

-# wow-classic-macros
+# Wow Classic Macros

-Macros I use for wow classic.
+Macros I use for World of Warcraft classic.

+Use em at your own peril.